haripriyavk/ecommerce-app/README.md

 4. Used some Animations
 5. Their is Header, Footer ,sidebar, navigation bar etc in this ecomup website.
 6. its very simple and user friendly.
+7. the app is compatable with any device (bootstrap)